Receive $50 off an eligible $100 purchase at the Outside Shop, where you'll find gear for all your adventures outdoors. Sign up for Outside+ today.

 Two of the most common hiking injuries are ankle rolling and ankle sprains.
 If you’re out of shape or just haven’t been active for a while, start with some basic exercises to warm up your muscles and get your heart rate up.

-- Build range of motion: Get a resistance band to strengthen your muscles through their full extension.
-Standing on a tennis ball or balance disc is great for this too as it builds the small stablizer muscles around the ankle and knee.
+Get a resistance band to strengthen your muscles through their full extension.
+Standing on a tennis ball or balance disc is great for this too as it builds the small stabilizer muscles around the ankle and knee.

 Build Out Your Home Gym